 Youth Work Team run a youth group Young Carers aged 11 and above

-Barnardos WESAIL offer support for families (including those with Young Carers), who are caring for a child or a young person, aged 0 to 25 years old, with special educational needs or a disability
+Barnardos WESAIL offer support for families who are caring for a child or a young person, aged 0 to 25 years old, with special educational needs or a disability

 Carers Wakefield & District offer support and groups for Young Adult Carers aged 17 to 25